rht-labs/rht-labs.github.io/_docs/what-we-do.md

 What we do
 ==========

-We provide a number of services-based products to Red Hat customers with a mission to accelerate the delivery of their innovative ideas, and create infectious enthusiasm for building applications the Red Hat way, by leveraging community-powered innovation to deliver an outstanding labs experience.
+We provide a number of services-based products to Red Hat customers with a mission to accelerate delivery of their innovative ideas, and create infectious enthusiasm for building applications the Red Hat way, by leveraging community-powered innovation to deliver an outstanding labs experience.
 With these offerings our overall vision is to empower our customers to deliver the most innovative software success stories of the 21st century.

 Our flagship product is called the Labs Residency - a 4-12 week timeboxed, immersive engagement.